-Made with fresh, whole spices, this Homemade Pumpkin Pie Spice is a must-have for fall baking!
+Made with fresh, whole spices, this homemade Pumpkin Pie Spice recipe is a must-have for fall baking!
 Takes just minutes to make!

 Jump to:

 Premade Pumpkin Pie Spice in those little bottles at the store costs a fortune (relatively speaking); plus, you never know how long it’s been been sitting on the shelf.
-What’s more, premixes never seem to have the right balance of nutmeg.
-(We love nutmeg!)
+What’s more, premixes never seem to have the right balance of spices, and they lack character.

-Some years ago, I decided it was time to start making my own homemade Pumpkin Spice, and as it turns out, it's pretty darned easy to make - and the price differential will blow you away!
+Some years ago, I decided it was time to start making my own homemade Pumpkin Spice.
+As it turns out, it's pretty darned easy to make, and the price differential will blow you away!

 A 15x Savings

-To put things in perspective, the ingredients for this recipe collectively cost less than a dollar.
-By comparison, bottled Pumpkin Pie Spice can run 10 to 15 times that much, especially if you are buying organic.
+To put things in perspective, the ingredients for this recipe collectively cost just over a dollar. (in 2022) By comparison, bottled Pumpkin Pie Spice can run 10 to 15 times that much, especially if you are buying organic.

 To make fresh, homemade Pumpkin Spice, you first need to gather the freshest ingredients you can.
 Cinnamon, nutmeg, allspice, and cloves are easy – you can find whole spices in your grocery store bulk section.